 Lully.
 Isis (1677).
 Accord 4768048 (3 CDs, November

-translation of the libretto] Hugo Reyne, La Simphonie du
+of live performance] Hugo Reyne, La Simphonie du

 Marais.
 Io, who becomes Isis: Françoise Masset, soprano; La